Gay Vallarta Condos

 There are only four such Navy museums in the country that present an overview of Mexico's maritime history.

 Features cartography, images, navigation instruments and scale models.
 Tel: 223-5357

 gay-owned Art gallery Contempo store-front window with city street scene reflected

 Fine Mexican native art at Galeria Indigena located just off the downtown Malecon at 628 Juarez street

-Bruce Vilanch, Emmy award winning comedian, at The Palm cabaret and bar at 508 Olas Altas,
+Bruce Vilanch, Emmy award winning comedian, once upon a time at The Palm Cabaret and Bar at 508 Olas Altas,

 Vallarta's original and longest running cabaret venue